PrashantBimalJha/Dynamic-Route-Optimization/README.md

-# Dynamic Bus Route Monitoring System
+# Dynamic Bus Route Monitoring Systems

 A web application to monitor and rationalize bus routes dynamically based on real-time traffic and road conditions.
 It allows users to view available bus stops, check the next bus arrivals, and visualize routes and traffic information on a map.